Gmail Filtering System Redesign

 Prototyping

-From the Affinity Diagramming, I wanted to incorporate a new folder feature that integrated well with current designs in Gmail that users have become accustomed to.
+I wanted to incorporate a new folder feature that integrated well with current designs in Gmail that users have become accustomed to.
+I first started with lo-fi prototypes, getting a look and feel for the different concepts.

 Iteration 01 : Existing Features